Travis Ishikawa

-Travis Takashi Ishikawa (born September 24, 1983) is an American former professional baseball first baseman.
-He played for the San Francisco Giants, Milwaukee Brewers, Baltimore Orioles, New York Yankees and Pittsburgh Pirates.
+Travis Takashi Ishikawa (born September 24, 1983) is an American former professional baseball first baseman and current minor league coach.
+He played for the San Francisco Giants, Milwaukee Brewers, Baltimore Orioles, New York Yankees, and Pittsburgh Pirates.
 Ishikawa has also filled in as an outfielder at times in his career.

-Ishikawa grew up in Washington.
+Ishikawa grew up in Washington state.
 He was selected in the 21st round of the 2002 Major League Baseball Draft by the San Francisco Giants out of high school and made his major league debut with the team in 2006.
 He started 2009 as the Giants' first baseman.
 On defense he was third in the National League in fielding percentage.
 In 2010, he earned a World Series ring as part of the Giants' World Series victory.

 Ishikawa signed with the Milwaukee Brewers in 2012 and in 2014 made the Pittsburgh Pirates Opening Day roster.
 He was re-signed by his former team the Giants in April and started for them in left field during the 2014 playoffs.
 On October 16, 2014, Ishikawa hit a walk-off three-run home run to give the Giants their third National League pennant in five years by defeating the St. Louis Cardinals.

-High school years
+Early life

 Ishikawa attended Federal Way High School in Federal Way, Washington, where he lettered in baseball, leading his team to the Washington State Class 4A Title as a junior in 2001 and to the title game as a senior in 2002.

+Professional career

+Draft and minor leagues

-He was drafted in the 21st round of the 2002 draft by the San Francisco Giants.
+Ishikawa was drafted in the 21st round of the 2002 draft by the San Francisco Giants.
 The Giants gave him a $955,000 bonus to prevent him from attending Oregon State University.
 The bonus was at the time the highest for a non-first-round player, cued on by the organization's approaching signing deadline.
 The Giants could afford to pay a 21st-round pick that much because their higher picks had signed quickly for routine bonuses.